MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clean-extent-containers.md

 You must have an AllDatabasesAdmin or specific database admin permission to execute this command.
 For more information, see [Role-based Authorization in Kusto](access-control/role-based-authorization.md).

 > [!WARNING]
-> Once the `.clean databases extentcontainers` command is run, the recoverability defined in the [retention policy](../management/retentionpolicy.md) is reset to the time when the command started.
-You can't change the database state to an earlier point in time.
-We advise only running this command based on Azure Advisor recommendation.
+> Once the `.clean databases extentcontainers` command is run, the recoverability defined in the [retention policy](../management/retentionpolicy.md) is reset to the time when the command was executed by the user.
+You won't be able change the database state to an earlier point in time.
+We advise only running this command based on [Azure Advisor recommendation](azure-advisor#delete-unused-storage-artifact).

 ### Syntax